raqueladaia/AxoDen/README.md

 - [ ] Add link to publication
 - [ ] make repo public once we're ready :muscle:

-- [ ] Raquel to write text for initial tutorial --> Text needs to be improved.
+- [ ] Raquel to write text for initial tutorial --> Add screenshots of steps & more explanation.
-- [ ] Raquel to write section about how data is used on streamlit tutorial page.
+- [x] Raquel to write section about how data is used on streamlit tutorial page.
 See readme.
 - [ ] Raquel to go over main streamlit app and correct/adapt naming
+- [ ] Raquel to think if I want a question mark with explanation when hoovering over it
 - [ ] Raquel to double check that the units are correct, volume_projections.py line 443 seems strange
 - [x] Raquel to include sample images